The different levels of the local Labour Party follow the different levels of government:

 - regional (London - GREATER LONDON ASSEMBLY and London Mayor)

 CONSTITUENCY: Walthamstow is a Parliamentary constituency and so has an MP (member of parliament).
-Stella Creasy was elected MP for Walthamstow in May 2010.
+Stella Creasy was first elected MP for Walthamstow in May 2010.
 This blog is mainly about the Labour Party in this constituency - Walthamstow Constituency Labour Party (CLP).

 You can follow Walthamstow CLP on twitter: @stowlabour, and on facebook: Walthamstow Labour Party.